 Whenever I travel to a foreign country, something I always enjoy doing is taking a hop-on hop-off bus.
-I’ve taken the bus in New York, Singapore, Dubai, and Hong Kong amongst others.
-It’s a convenient way to see the city’s main attractions at your own pace while listening to the insightful commentary on your surroundings.
-I decided that it was about time I experienced it with my family, in my city, Johannesburg.
-So we hopped onto the City Sightseeing Bus in Johannesburg .
+I’ve taken the bus in New York, Singapore, Dubai, Hong Kong, and Cape Town amongst others.
+It’s a convenient way to see the city's main attractions at your own pace while listening to the insightful commentary on your surroundings.
+I decided that it was about time I experienced it with my family, in my city.
+So we hopped onto the City Sightseeing Johannesburg Bus.

 We were given bright red earphones to match the bus as we embarked.
 We plugged them in after finding the best seats – in the uncovered section at the top of the double-decker bus.
 The ear phones give you access to a whopping 15 different languages, including Russian, Mandarin, Arabic and Zulu as well as a fun kids channel.
 When I saw the amused looks on my children’s faces as they munched on their snacks, I knew that the kids channel was keeping them entertained.
 They later regaled me with stories about Nick the mynah who stole gold and Shongololo, the glow worm.